jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 - This setting controls how often a client polls for commands, if [enabled by](https://github.com/jgstew/jgstew.github.io/blob/master/_bfsettings/_BESClient_Comm_CommandPollEnable.md):
   - `_BESClient_Comm_CommandPollEnable`
 - Recommend all systems have command polling enabled, but the interval is less obvious.
-- all systems should have it set to at least once every 6 hours.
+- All systems should have it set to at least once every 6 hours.
 - Those not getting UDP should have a more aggressive value.
+  - Generally not more often than once every 30 minutes

 ## _BESClient_Download_UtilitiesCacheLimitMB